rotheconrad/ROCker_Macrolide_Models/03_erm/README.md

 # Clean seq names
 python 00_scripts/clean_seq_names.py -i final_tree/combined_proteins_aa.fasta

-# Create multiple alignment by first aligning the mcr SeedSeqs and then adding the combined proteins to the SeedSeq alignment.
+# Create multiple alignment by first aligning the erm SeedSeqs and then adding the combined proteins to the SeedSeq alignment.
 # using clustal omega version 1.2.4
-sbatch --export verified=mcr_SeedSeqs.faa,newseqs=combined_proteins_aa.fasta,output=final_tree_seqs.aln 00_scripts/seq_alignment.sbatch
+sbatch --export verified=erm_SeedSeqs.faa,newseqs=combined_proteins_aa.fasta,output=final_tree_seqs.aln 00_scripts/seq_alignment.sbatch

 # use Aliview to view and edit the multiple alignment.
 # Use Trimal to trim up the alignment.